 The cost of serverless functions is proportional to the product of their running time and memory allocation, so the iteration cost $c_{iter}$ is

 where $P$ is the unit price specified by the service provider.

-\paragraph{Iteration time.} As shown in Fig. \ref{fig:pipeline}, the iteration time $t_{iter}$ is given by
+\para{Iteration time.} As shown in Fig. \ref{fig:pipeline}, the iteration time $t_{iter}$ is given by

 where $t_f$ is the forward time.
-When layer $i$ is the lowest layer of a partition (e.g. layer 2 in Fig. \ref{fig:pipeline}), $t_b^i$ is the computation completion time of that partition, and $t_s^i$ the corresponding model synchronization time.
-For other layers (e.g. layer 3 in Fig. \ref{fig:pipeline}), $t_b^i$ and $t_s^i$ are defined in \eqref{eq:backward_time} and \eqref{eq:sync_time} without the above interpretations; their sum $t_b^i+t_s^i$ will be dominated by that of the lowest layer of the same partition (e.g. layer 2), and hence their inclusion in \eqref{eq:iter_time} does not affect $t_{iter}$.
-The detailed calculation of each term is in Appendix \ref{app:model}.
+When layer $i$ is the lowest layer of a partition (e.g., layer 2 in Fig. \ref{fig:pipeline}), $t_b^i$ is the backward computation completion time of that partition, and $t_s^i$ the corresponding model synchronization time.
+For other layers (e.g., layer 3 in Fig. \ref{fig:pipeline}), their sum $t_b^i+t_s^i$ will be dominated by that of the lowest layer of the same partition (e.g., layer 2), and hence their inclusion in \eqref{eq:iter_time} does not affect $t_{iter}$.
+Next we introduce the formulas for $t_f$, $t_b^i$ and $t_s^i$ in detail.